How to Manually Transfer an Account Between Servers

 Note:

-This tutorial uses the following information:
+This tutorial substitutes the following information:

-• Username — user
+• The cPanel username — user

-• Domain — example.com
+• The domain to transfer — example.com

 Create a temporary directory with the mkdir command